kailash-manasarovar/statement/docs/timeline/2023/september.md

     - I still feel like this in May 2025.
     - I've kinda got used to it because I've had to accept that this is no ordinary situation.
     - God's got my back though.
-    - I hear that crows use this sort of thing for positive outcomes, so so will I.
+    - I hear that crows use this sort of thing for positive outcomes; so will I.

     ![Ant baths](../../content/images/crow-takes-ant-bath.jpg)